Batavia Illinois Profile and Resource Guide, City or community of Batavia, Illinois Facts, Information, Relocation, Real Estate, Advertising

 The amount of surface water is 0.375 sq kilometers.

-The distance from Batavia to Washington DC is 651 miles.
 The distance to the Illinois state capital is 160 miles. (as the crow flies)

 Batavia is positioned 41.85 degrees north of the equator and 88.30 degrees west of the prime meridian.